-

 About the gamelan

 A gamelan is a set of percussion instruments from Indonesia, usually consisting of bronze metallophones and gongs.
-Balinese gamelan ensembles traditionally perform outdoors at village temple ceremonies, weddings and funerals, or accompany performances of dance, drama and puppet theatre.
+Balinese gamelan ensembles traditionally perform outdoors at village temple ceremonies, weddings and funerals, or to accompany performances of dance, drama and puppet theatre.

 Balinese Angklung is an old type of gamelan traditionally used for ceremonies, processions and cremations.
 This particular set of instruments is called ‘Adnya Suara Metu’ which translates as ‘the sounds of the deepest feeling float out’ and was previously owned by fellow Gamelan teacher Jo Shaw.
 Originally commissioned by the Cornish Council, the instruments have the Cornish crest emblazoned on their wooden frames.